MASTG-TECH-0031: Debugging

 Now you can set breakpoints and attach to the app process with the "Attach Debugger" toolbar button.

 Note that only method breakpoints work when debugging an app from decompiled sources.
-Once a method breakpoint is reached, you'll get the chance to single step during the method execution.
+Once a method breakpoint is reached, you'll get the chance to single-step during the method execution.

-After you choose the app from the list, the debugger will attach to the app process and you'll reach the breakpoint that was set on the onCreate method.
+After you choose the app from the list, the debugger will attach to the app process, and you'll reach the breakpoint that was set on the onCreate method.
 This app triggers anti-debugging and anti-tampering controls within the onCreate method.
 That's why setting a breakpoint on the onCreate method just before the anti-tampering and anti-debugging checks are performed is a good idea.

-Next, single-step through the onCreate method by clicking "Force Step Into" in Debugger view.
+Next, single-step through the onCreate method by clicking "Force Step Into" in the Debugger view.
 The "Force Step Into" option allows you to debug the Android framework functions and core Java classes that are normally ignored by debuggers.

 Once you "Force Step Into", the debugger will stop at the beginning of the next method, which is the a method of the class sg.vantagepoint.a.c.